ylmzkaan/3DConnectedComponent/README.md

 3- To import the module, on your IDE or interactive shell, execute the following:
     import connectedComponent3D

-Example Code:
+EXAMPLE CODE:

     numberOfConnectedComponents, connectedComponentLabels = connectedComponent3D.main(array)

-Input arguments:
+INPUT ARGUMENTS:

 binary3DArray -> The array which the connected component algorithm will be applied to.
 This array should be binary and its type should be 3D numpy array (dtype=np.int).

-Returns:
+RETURNS:

 numberOfComponents -> This is the number of distinct components found within the input array.
 Its type is int.

 labels -> This has the same dimensions with the input array.
 If an element belongs to background, then its label appears to be 0 in the labels array.
 If an element belongs to a component, then its label becomes a positive integer.
 The label of an element which is located at binary3DArray[z, y, x] is saved at labels[z, y, x].

 BASIC FLOW OF THE ALGORITHM: